weeping-angel/Persona/README.md

 ### Phrases/Quotes corresponding to dominant emotion
 ```
 For Anger : Calm Down.
+It seems Someone had a bad day.
-For Sadness : Its been a long day, I suppose.
+For Sadness : Cheer up!
+Every cloud has a silver lining.
 For Joy : Nice day. isn't it?
 For Tentative : Go with what your heart says.
 For Fear : Don't be scared.
 Everythings gonna be alright